Making it simple: How Biogas works

 The solid residue left after digestion, known as digestate, serves as a nutrient-rich fertilizer, providing essential nutrients like nitrogen, phosphorus, and potassium back to the soil.
 It also promotes better aeration and water retention and balances PH balance.
 This improvement in soil structure is crucial for the health of plants, as it allows roots to penetrate easily, facilitates nutrient absorption, and reduces the risk of soil erosion.
 Therefore, by using digestate as a natural fertilizer, farmers can reduce their reliance on chemical fertilizers.

-Enhances energy sovereignty
+Biogas can enhance energy sovereignty

 By promoting local energy production, biogas diminishes reliance on externally sourced energy.
 Unlike centralized power plants, biogas systems can be implemented at or near the point of organic waste generation, such as farms or wastewater treatment plants, reducing the need for extensive energy-transportation infrastructure - therefore also strongly decreasing the need to import fossil fuels.